timbeyers/sip2pstn-simpledial/README.md

-# Connect your SIP-based IP Phone to Twilio and call anywhere in world.
+# Connect your SIP-based IP Phone to Twilio and call any phone anywhere
-### To make calls    - Try the Deploy-to-Heroku button to deploy the Webapp in under 5 minutes
+<b> To make calls    - Try the Deploy-to-Heroku button to deploy the Webapp in under 5 minutes </b>
-### To receive calls - All you need is a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming)
+<b>To receive calls - All you need is a Twilio provisioned [phone number](https://www.twilio.com/user/account/phone-numbers/incoming) </b>

 Deploy this sample app to Heroku now!